Damascus: Roman period

 The old borough of Bab Tuma was developed at the end of the Roman/Byzantine era by the local Eastern Orthodox community.
 According to the Acts of the Apostles, Saint Paul and Saint Thomas both lived in that neighborhood.
-Roman Catholic historians also consider Bab Tuma to be the birthplace of several Popes such as John V and Gregory III.
-Accordingly, there was a community of Jewish Christians who converted to Christianity with the advent of Saint Paul's proselytisation.
+Roman Catholic historians also consider Bab Tuma the birthplace of several Popes, such as John V and Gregory III.
+Accordingly, a community of Jewish Christians converted to Christianity with the advent of Saint Paul's proselytization.

-During the Byzantine–Sasanian War of 602–628, the city was besieged and captured by Shahrbaraz in 613, along with a large number of Byzantine troops as prisoners, and was in Sasanian hands until near the end of the war.
+During the Byzantine–Sasanian War of 602–628, the city was besieged and captured by Shahrbaraz in 613 along with a large number of Byzantine troops as prisoners.
+It was in Sasanian hands until near the end of the war.

 Rashidun period

-Muhammad's first indirect interaction with the people of Damascus was when he sent a letter, through his companion Shiya ibn Wahab, to Harith ibn Abi Shamir, the king of Damascus.
-In his letter, Muhammad stated: "Peace be upon him who follows true guidance.
+The Prophet Muhammad's first indirect interaction with the people of Damascus was when he sent a letter, through his companion Shiya ibn Wahab, to Harith ibn Abi Shamir, the king of Damascus.
+The letter stated: "Peace be upon him who follows true guidance.
 Be informed that my religion shall prevail everywhere.
 You should accept Islam, and whatever under your command shall remain yours."

 After most of the Syrian countryside was conquered by the Rashidun Caliphate during the reign of Caliph Umar (r.
 634–644), Damascus itself was conquered by the Arab Muslim general Khalid ibn al-Walid in August–September 634 CE.
-His army had previously attempted to capture the city in April 634, but without success.
+His army had previously attempted to capture the city in April 634 but without success.
 With Damascus now in Muslim-Arab hands, the Byzantines, alarmed at the loss of their most prestigious city in the Near East, had decided to wrest back control of it.
 Under Emperor Heraclius, the Byzantines fielded an army superior to that of the Rashidun in manpower.
 They advanced into southern Syria during the spring of 636 and consequently Khalid ibn al-Walid's forces withdrew from Damascus to prepare for renewed confrontation.
 In August, the two sides met along the Yarmouk River where they fought a major battle which ended in a decisive Muslim victory, solidifying Muslim rule in Syria and Palestine.
 While the Muslims administered the city, the population of Damascus remained mostly Christian—Eastern Orthodox and Monophysite—with a growing community of Muslims from Mecca, Medina, and the Syrian Desert.
 The governor assigned to the city which had been chosen as the capital of Islamic Syria was Mu'awiya I.